aricasas/BEARR/README.md

 ** Disclaimer: As of now, because of the format of the WAL and since it's a text file, the performance is not good.
 But it works, and there are several tests simulating a database crash and showing how the recovery works.
 For future work, the text file can be converted to a binary file for optimized operations.

+## Tests

+For the public interface, all major documented details were tested except for errors arising from miscellaneous file I/O issues. `database.rs` has some basic unit tests (`test_basic`, `test_persistence`, `test_errors`) as well as two larger tests that involve performing a large number of random operations and comparing the results against a `HashMap` oracle: `test_chaotic`, which is single-threaded and intermixes database read (get and scan) and write (put, delete, flush, and close & reopen) operations, and `test_concurrent`, which is multi-threaded and only involves read operations.

+For internal interfaces, we tested everything that we felt needed testing.
+For interfaces that were a thin wrapper around another interface (e.g. database and LSM tree, SST and B-tree), we let the wrapped interface be tested indirectly via the wrapper interface.
+Most checks involved are automated, but some tests have output that can be inspected to verify correctness even further.

 ## Experiments